salahaddiniayyubi/BayesianTAR/README.md

-# BayesianTAR
+# Bayesian-TAR
-Bayesian Estimation of TAR
+ Bayesian Inference for TAR